Spring Grove Hospital Center

 The interns are systematically guided to move from the role of intern to that of professional psychologist by developing core competencies and practicing these competencies under the watchful eye of seasoned psychology staff.
 The six core competency areas are: 1) Assessment and Diagnosis; 2) Intervention (therapies: individual, group, etc.); 3) Supervision and Teaching; 4) Professional Development, Conduct, Ethics and Law; 5) Administration, Program Development and Evaluation; and 6) Consultation and Interdisciplinary Relationships.

 The core requirements for completion of the internship training program are individualized and equivalent for interns within the context of an individual Competency Development Plan and two major rotations (Admissions and one other).
-An Enhanced/Specialized Training Opportunity (e.g., forensics, neuropsychology) is available during the second rotation, typically one-day per week.
-Specific requirements include: Evaluations (Initial Psychological Assessments; Trauma Screening; Assessment Batteries (psychological, neuropsychological); Annual Psychological Summaries; Therapeutic Interventions (Individual Psychotherapy; Group Therapy); Behavioral Consultations; Case Presentations; Extern Mentoring (individual and group format); Educational Project (with undergraduate psychology students); Program Development/Administration/ Evaluation Project.
+An Enhanced/Specialized Training Opportunity (e.g., forensics, substance abuse) is available during the second rotation, typically one-day per week.
+Specific requirements/targeted goals include: Evaluations (Initial Psychological Assessments; Trauma Screening; Assessment Batteries (psychological, neuropsychological); Annual Psychological Summaries; Therapeutic Interventions (Individual Psychotherapy; Group Therapy); Behavioral Consultations; Case Presentations; Extern Mentoring (individual and group format); Educational Project (with undergraduate psychology students); Program Development/ Administration/ Evaluation Projects; and Committee Assignments.

 The Internship Training Program at Spring Grove Hospital Center is committed to maintaining and enhancing diversity in ideas, orientation, culture, ethnicity and experience.
 To that end we encourage and solicit applications from all localities, schools and minorities who might qualify.
 Spring Grove Hospital Center, as an agency of the Maryland Department of Health and Mental Hygiene (DHMH), does not discriminate on the basis of race, color, sex, national origin or disability in the operation and administration of its services, facilities, programs, benefits, and employment opportunities.
 Spring Grove Hospital Center, Department of Psychology, does not discriminate on the basis of any factor that is irrelevant to the successful completion of internship training.
 All qualified applicants from qualified programs are considered.

-Application Procedure: Links to our Internship Brochure may be found below:
+Application Procedure: Link to our Internship Brochure may be found below:

-We accept the AAPI along with supplemental data (a report sample).
-For further information, please see the APPIC Directory, Internship Brochure, or contact:
+We accept the AAPI along with supplemental data (a comprehensive psychological report sample).
+For further information, please see the APPIC online Directory, Internship Brochure, or contact:

 For questions related to the program’s accreditation status, please direct your inquiry to the Commission on Accreditation at: